robotframework/SeleniumLibrary/test/README.rst

 argument.

 Starting from version 2.0 onwards the Selenium2Library is tested by using Python 2 and 3.
-Other interpreters are not test by the development team.
+Other interpreters are not tested by the development team.

 Robot Framework command line arguments
 --------------------------------------

-It is possible to pass Robot Framework command line arguments to the test execution as a last arguments to the `run_tests.py` command.
+It is possible to pass Robot Framework command line arguments to the test execution as last arguments to the `run_tests.py` command.
 It is recommended to use arguments to select required suite or test for the execution when developing new functionality for the library.
 Example like --test, --suite, --include and --exclude.